 ICS enrollment consistently increased and outgrew the leased facility, despite several on-site building projects.
 The ICS Educational Foundation Board and the ICS administration, with the generous support of the families of ICS, purchased the current 16.2 rai plot of land in Bangna and began building in 2003.
 International Community School opened the Bangna campus in September 2004 with close to 500 students in four-year-old kindergarten through twelfth grade.
 The original campus at Soi Prong Jai was closed in June 2007.

-ICS continues the tradition of offering quality Christian education for the international English speaking community and now educates approximately 940 students from over 22 nations.
+ICS continues the tradition of offering quality Christian education for the international English speaking community and now educates over 1000 students from over 22 nations.